-OCLC currently accepts enhancement suggestions through the Community Center for a select set of products and services.
-Submitting an enhancement suggestion through this site ensures the opportunity for the larger community of product users to provide their feedback on the suggestion as OCLC considers it for future development.
+OCLC currently accepts ideas for improvements through the Community Center for a select set of products and services.
+Submitting an idea through this site ensures the opportunity for the larger community of product users to provide their feedback on the suggestion as OCLC considers it for future development.

-- For OCLC product users: Enhancement suggestions in the Community Center allow anyone who uses a given OCLC product or service to contribute their feedback and experience to the product development process.
+- For OCLC product users: Ideas in the Community Center allow anyone who uses a given OCLC product or service to contribute their feedback and experience to the product development process.

 - For OCLC product development teams: This feedback provides an aggregation of the user’s voice and helps determine the broader impact a feature will have on our community of users, so this impact can be considered in the product development process.

 The questions and answers below provide an overview of the process and define the different statuses used to communicate the current progress on a given suggestion.

 Anyone who works for an institution that has a current subscription to an OCLC product may submit enhancement ideas for their institution’s product subscriptions.
 Staff at these institutions must have a Community Center account to sign in, submit an idea, and track its progress.

 - How do I sign in to submit?

 Use your existing WorldShare or WorldCat Discovery credentials to sign in to the OCLC Community Center.
 Visit your product’s community, and navigate to the idea board.
 Click the Suggest an idea button to share your idea with the community and with OCLC.
 For more information about obtaining credentials and signing in, see Sign in to the OCLC Community Center.